MIAUSEproject-founderKJ/govern/README.md

 Sectors:
 Finance/Economy/Taxation - Balancing the interests of individuals, authorities, and organizations.

 Power & Freedom of Speech - Addressing self-defense for individuals, authorities, and organizations.

 Education - Focusing on comprehensive educational development.

 Military Power/National Security - Implementing and regulating military capabilities.

 Execution of Government's Orders - Conducted by government officers, including the army.
 Fundamental Beliefs - Respecting diverse beliefs of the people.

 Laws-Making - Prioritizing transparent legislation processes.

 NGO and Social Media - Assessing and overseeing non-profit organizations and online platforms.

 Enforcement of Laws and Regulations - Maintaining a balance between authority and individual rights.

 Economic Growth and Sustainability - Ensuring sustainable development and economic well-being.

 Framework of Authority
 Branches of Authority Administration (5+1 Ministry):
 i) Enforcement and Judicial Affairs Ministry:
 Responsibilities:
 Judiciary & Law Enforcement
 Policy Enforcement
 Budget Auditing
-Strengthening the power of enforcement ii) Democratic Governance and Public Engagement Ministry:
+Strengthening the power of enforcement

+ii) Democratic Governance and Public Engagement Ministry:
 Responsibilities:
 Making of Law/Policy/People's Voice
 Ensuring more transparency
 Efficient surveys of people's voices
-Empowering people in local areas iii) Comprehensive Development and Public Services Ministry:
+Empowering people in local areas

+iii) Comprehensive Development and Public Services Ministry:
 Responsibilities:
-Education, Entertainment, Arts, Science/Technology Public Health, Agriculture, Construction, Capital Investment Half-privatizing government institutions
+Education, Entertainment, Arts, Science/Technology
+Public Health, Agriculture, Construction, Capital Investment
+Half-privatizing government institutions
-Empowering the authority to audit and veto decisions of private organizations Ensuring basic needs and safety in construction Allocating military/self-defense power to every area Allocating tax money to financial and mental health counseling for citizens iv) Royals and Armed Forces Representation Committee:
+Empowering the authority to audit and veto decisions of private organizations
+Ensuring basic needs and safety in construction
+Allocating military/self-defense power to every area
+Allocating tax money to financial and mental health counseling for citizens
+Semi-privatize the manpower of the administrative officers in government in order to reduce burden of government and to increase the efficiency by competence.

+iv) Royals and Armed Forces Representation Committee:
 Responsibilities:
-Allowing representation of Royals & Armed Officers in parliament
+Allowing representation of Royals & Armed Officers in parliament in order to let them feel represented, reduce tension and misunderstanding.

 v) National Security and Information Ministry:
 Responsibilities:
 Intelligence, Information, National Security
 Media, Speech Freedom, Foreign Policy
 Establishing official government media
 Funding private media within set standards
 Classifying information as government/organization-verified & non-verified
-Ensuring freedom of speech with government oversight Training every individual for national defense Restricting activities of organizations with other countries Upholding the principle of "an eye for an eye" in international dealings Ensuring high funding into military power
+Ensuring freedom of speech with government oversight
+Training every individual for national defense
+Restricting activities of organizations with other countries
+Upholding the principle of "an eye for an eye" in international dealings
+Ensuring high funding into military power
 Imposing high taxes on sugar

 vi) Resource and Governance Management Ministry:
 Responsibilities: